 The health benefits of maple syrup are varied and some of them are so far unproven.
 What we do know is that it contains significant levels of manganese and zinc, and has 10 times more calcium than honey and much less salt.
-In alternative health and traditional medicine circles, it's considered a bone strengthener and detoxifier.
-And despite the fact that it's a type of sugar — sucrose — there are some studies that suggest that it could help prevent type-2 diabetes.
-According to an article in the Classical Medicine Journal, researchers have found that maple syrup phelonics, which are antioxidant compounds "... inhibit two carbohydrate hydrolyzing enzymes that are relevant to type 2 diabetes."
+And despite the fact that it's a type of sugar — sucrose — some studies suggest that it could help prevent Type 2 diabetes.
+According to an article in the Classical Medicine Journal, researchers have found that maple syrup phenolics, which are antioxidant compounds "... inhibit two carbohydrate hydrolyzing enzymes that are relevant to type 2 diabetes."
 Researchers also found a compound they named Quebecol, a compound created only when sap is boiled to make syrup.
 "Quebecol has a unique chemical structure or skeleton never before identified in nature," according to Navindra Seeram of the University of Rhode Island.

-Vermont is New England’s syrup industry leader, with more than 1 million gallons of syrup produced in 2011, and the tiny state produced 5.5 percent of the global supply.
+Vermont is New England’s syrup industry leader, with more than 1.3 million gallons of syrup produced in 2015, and the tiny state produced 5.5 percent of the global supply.
 New York is the next most productive U.S. state that taps its trees for the golden syrup, with more than 500,000 gallons produced last year.
 Massachusetts, Connecticut, Maine, New Hampshire, Ohio, Pennsylvania, Wisconsin and Michigan all make maple syrup in quantities of around or below 100,000 gallons a year.
-The only other place in the world where it is made on any kind of scale is Japan (which imports about 10 percent of Canada's, too) and South Korea; though in Asia, it's traditional to drink the sap as a beverage called gorosoe (considered a health elixir in large quantities), rather than boil it down into syrup.
+But Canada is the undisputed world leader in maple syrup production, creating about 76 percent of world's pure maple syrup.
+Japan and South Korea also produce syrup on a much smaller scale.
+It's also worth nothing that in Asia, it's traditional to drink the sap as a beverage called gorosoe (considered a health elixir in large quantities), rather than boil it down into syrup.

 So what do you need to know before replacing your artificial sweetener or sugar with maple syrup?
 Because the sticky stuff is made in several countries and U.S. states, there are different ways of classifying it, which can be confusing.
-Canada has three classifying levels; #1, with extra light (AA), light (A) medium (B) and #2 (Amber) and #3 (Dark).
-In the U.S., it's divided into Grade A (with either light amber or fancy, medium amber, or dark amber) or Grade B. Vermont and New Hampshire each have different rules (from each other and the U.S. scale) about which syrups can be given which grades, which depend on how long it has been boiled down, and the original sap content from the tree.
+Canada has three classifying levels; No. 1, with extra light (AA), light (A) medium (B) and No. 2 (Amber) and No. 3 (Dark).
+In the U.S., it's divided into Grade A (with either light amber or fancy, medium amber, or dark amber) or Grade B. Vermont and New Hampshire each have different rules (from each other and from the U.S. scale) about which syrups can be given which grades; the rules depend on how long it has been boiled down, and the original sap content from the tree.
 In general, lighter shades have a less intense maple flavor (which is great for cereals and coffee) than darker shades (which are better for baking, fudge, marinades and sauces).

-The only way you can know if you like maple syrup is to taste it for yourself, so start with a smaller container, and try some right off the spoon to get an idea of the flavor if you've never really tasted it.
+The only way you can know if you like maple syrup if you've never tried it is to taste it for yourself, so start with a smaller container, and try some right off the spoon to get an idea of the flavor.
 Try it on cereal or with yogurt or whipped into a smoothie (or you heat it up on the stove, and throw it out on the snow or ice once winter comes for the Northeastern treat, "sugar on snow").
-Or you can check out this page of New England treats, or this one, for recipes featuring the tasty syrup from the sugar maple tree.
+Or you can check out this page of Vermont treats, or this one, for recipes featuring the tasty syrup from the sugar maple tree.